In this post, you’ll learn how to approach the “Orient” phase of OODA during your investigation.

 For example:

-• If you find password dumping tools, could they have been placed there by an internal security team?
+- If you find password dumping tools, could they have been placed there by an internal security team?

-• If you see remote desktop connections coming from an unexpected range of IP addresses, were there network topology changes that may explain them?
+- If you see remote desktop connections coming from an unexpected range of IP addresses, were there network topology changes that may explain them?

 It’s always important to know when to end so that you don’t get into analysis paralysis.
 You should move on when you’ve stopped making relevant and significant progress for the data that you have.

-• …you realize you don’t have enough data to make a good conclusion, then move on so that you can “Decide” in the next step to collect more data
+| You realize you don’t have enough data to make a good conclusion. | Move on so that you can “Decide” in the next step to collect more data. |

-• …your confidence in your IQ answer is high, and you’ve thought through alternative theories for the observed data, then move on and maybe your next decision will be to act on that answer or to collect more data to try and disprove the current theory
+| Your confidence in your IQ answer is high, and you’ve thought through alternative theories for the observed data. | Move on, and maybe your next decision will be to act on that answer or to collect more data to try and disprove the current theory. |

-• …you have some external pressure to make progress no matter what, then maybe move ahead to Decision with your best theory.
-Hopefully, the lack of confidence in your answer will impact the decision-making process so that you don’t end up turning off internet access to the entire company on a low confidence conclusion….
+| You have some external pressure to make progress no matter what. | Try moving ahead to the Decision step with your best theory.
+Hopefully, the lack of confidence in your answer will impact the decision-making process so that you don’t end up turning off internet access to the entire company on a low-confidence conclusion.

 Let’s go back to the two examples we saw in the previous post.
 Note that to make these a bit more relevant, we’ll include discussion of the other 3 OODA phases besides just Orient.

-Suspicious Network Traffic
+Scenario 1: Suspicious Network Traffic

-We had a trigger about suspicious network traffic from a laptop, and we want to answer the question of “What process sent network traffic to the remote IP”?
+We had a trigger about suspicious network traffic from a laptop, and we want to answer the question of “What process sent network traffic to the remote IP?”
 We collected a list of open network connections using Cyber Triage.

 So, our Observation sources were:

-• Scope: What process was communicating with the IP?
+| Scope | What process was communicating with the IP? |

-• Sensors: List of active connections via Cyber Triage
+| Sensors | List of active connections via Cyber Triage. |

-• Historical: Data from other endpoints that were previously analyzed via Cyber Triage
+| Historical | Data from other endpoints that were previously analyzed via Cyber Triage. |

-• Threat Intelligence: We have access to file reputation via Cyber Triage.
+| Threat Intelligence | We have access to file reputation via Cyber Triage. |

 To Orient, we do not have a data overload problem because we were able to collect just open network connections.